Passive Voice And Active Voice Exercises

 • Passive: Subject receives the action.
 Look for a form of the verb "be" followed by a past participle.
 Also, check if there's a "by + agent" phrase.

 Once you can identify them, analyze why the writer chose a particular voice.
-Did they want to emphasize the action, conceal the actor, or maintain objectivity?
+Did they want to underline the action, conceal the actor, or maintain objectivity?
 Understanding the writer's intent will help you make better choices in your own writing.

 2. Prioritize Active Voice:

-For example, instead of writing, "The report was submitted by the team," write "The team submitted the report."
+Here's one way to look at it: instead of writing, "The report was submitted by the team," write "The team submitted the report."
 The active voice is more direct and emphasizes the team's action.

 3. Use Passive Voice Strategically: